Manifest reference

 Source types

 Section titled “Source types”A layer’s source decides how its knowledge is loaded.
-Both are read through the
+Each is read through the

 same adapter interface, so they stitch into one effective graph.